MadhuriManasa/SmartHome/README.md

 The options are countless and imagine if you can do all of these stuff from anywhere in the world.
 That is SmartHome for you

+NOTE: The code is messy as of now as this project is still in under construction stage.. :-)